Summer Succotash

 How to Make Summer Succotash

-Place the lima beans and zipper peas in a medium-size pot and add water to cover.
-Bring to a boil, reduce heat and simmer for 8 to 10 minutes, or until the beans and peas are just tender.
+• Place the lima beans and zipper peas in a medium-size pot and add water to cover.
+Bring to a boil, reduce heat, and simmer for 8 to 10 minutes or until the beans and peas are just tender.
 Do not overcook.
 Drain and set aside.

-Stir in the corn kernels, lima beans, zipper peas, minced garlic, salt, and pepper.
-Cook, stirring often until the corn is just tender, about 5-6 minutes.
+• Add the onion and okra to the skillet over medium heat.
+Cook, stirring often, until the onion is tender, about 5 minutes.
+Stir in the 3 cups fresh corn kernels, lima beans, zipper peas, minced garlic, salt, and pepper.
+Cook, stirring often, until the corn is just tender, about 5-6 minutes.

-You can serve this succotash immediately, but we preferred it at room temperature.
-If serving at room temperature reserve the basil and stir it in just before serving.
+You can serve this succotash immediately, but we prefer it at room temperature.

-As you know fresh basil will turn dark when added to warm ingredients.
+If serving at room temperature, reserve the basil and stir it in just before serving.
+As you know, fresh basil will turn dark when added to warm ingredients.

 Why do they call it succotash?